Property-Preserving Hashing for $\ell_1$-Distance Predicates: Applications to Countering Adversarial Input Attacks: Compression Bounds for -Distance PPH Family Compression Bounds for l1-Distance PPH Family

 \subsection{Feasibility of List Decoding}

-Some RPPH schemes for Hamming distance are based on error-correcting codes, in particular, syndrome decoding~\cite{holmgren2022nearly}.
-We are interested in knowing whether syndrome decoding is likely to be feasible for $\ell_1$-distance.
-Consider the original image (assume binary images for now) $\vtr{x}$, and a candidate image $\vtr{y}$, the construction from~\cite{holmgren2022nearly} takes the syndrome of $\vtr{x}$ and that of $\vtr{y}$, and then finds a list of errors of Hamming weight at most $t$.
+Some RPPH schemes for Hamming distance are based on error-correcting codes; in particular, syndrome decoding~\cite{holmgren2022nearly}.
+We are interested in knowing whether syndrome decoding is feasible for $\ell_1$-distance predicates.
+Consider the original image $\vtr{x}$, and a candidate image $\vtr{y}$ (assume binary images for now).
+The construction from~\cite{holmgren2022nearly} takes the syndromes of $\vtr{x}$ and $\vtr{y}$, and finds a list of errors of Hamming weight at most $t$.
 Due to the linearity of syndromes, if there is an error vector in the list which matches the difference of the syndromes, then $\vtr{y}$ is within Hamming distance $t$ of $\vtr{x}$.
-For syndrome list decoding to be efficient, the list of errors should be of polynomial size in $n$ which itself is a polynomial in the security parameter $\lambda$.
+For syndrome list decoding to be efficient, the size of the list of errors should be polynomial in $n$, which itself is a polynomial in the security parameter $\lambda$.
 From Fact 2.9 in~\cite{holmgren2022nearly} syndrome list decoding is efficient if and only if list decoding is efficient.

-Moving to our case, treating the target image $\vtr{x}$ as a codeword, in light of the above, for a similar procedure to be efficient we need to find how many vectors are within the $\ell_1$-ball of $\vtr{x}$.
-If this size is big, then list decoding will not be an efficient solution.
-Thus, we estimate this size. \begin{proposition} Let $B_1(\vtr{x}, q, t)$ be the $\ell_1$-ball around $\vtr{x} \in \mathbb{Z}_q^n$, with $t > q - 1$.
+Moving to our case, treating the target image $\vtr{x}$ as a codeword, in light of the above, for a similar procedure to be efficient we need to determine the number of vectors within the $\ell_1$-ball of $\vtr{x}$.
+If this size is big, then list decoding is not an efficient solution.
+We now estimate this size. \begin{proposition} Let $B_1(\vtr{x}, q, t)$ be the $\ell_1$-ball around $\vtr{x} \in \mathbb{Z}_q^n$, with $t > q - 1$.
 Then